kunalkanojia/kunalkanojia.github.io/_posts/2016-07-07-persisting-events.markdown

 There are three steps in Trade Actor when creating or updating a trade,

- - `onCommand` handler will handle the create/update command and call `persist` with  the respective event.
+1. `onCommand` handler will handle the create/update command and call `persist` with  the respective event.

- - The `onEvent` handler is invoked on successful persist.
+2. The `onEvent` handler is invoked on successful persist.
 This is where we will update our internal state.

- - After completion of `onEvent` the persist method calls the handler where we return success or failure message to the sender.
+3. After completion of `onEvent` the persist method calls the handler where we return success or failure message to the sender.

 <script src="https://gist.github.com/kunalkanojia/2da73648265f7697fe2af0d477b5e48d.js"></script>

 That's it.
 We are able to persist changes and maintain current state of our trade object now.

 On restart the `onEvent` handler is invoked in the same sequence as the events were received.
 So we will always have the same state even when the application restarts or actor crashes.

+Also, event handler and persist handler are called on a dispatcher thread of the actor.

+They can therefore safely access internal actor state.
+In our case the `tradeOpt`

+The `sender()` reference of the original command sender is also preserved, so that a persist handler can reply to the initial command sender.

 ## Event-sourced View